The Flowers (Chinese band): History

-Da Zhang Wei (also known as Wowkie Zhang or Wowkie Da), Guo Yang and Wang Wenbo met in high school.
+Da Zhang Wei (now known as Wowkie Da), Guo Yang and Wang Wenbo met in high school.
 They began performing in local bars and clubs around Beijing, playing pop punk reminiscent of Green Day and Blink-182.
 In 1998, the trio signed to New Bees Music, a small Beijing-based Chinese independent label.
 A year later, the band released their debut studio album, On the Other Side of Happiness.
 The album included the songs "Stillness", "Disillusion", and "School's Out."

 The Flowers became involved in a two-year lawsuit with New Bees Music, which was eventually settled out of court.
 They signed to EMI in 2001, at which point Shi Xingyu joined as the fourth member.

 Strawberry Statement, the Flowers' second album, was released in December 2001.
 They released their third studio album, I Am Your Romeo, in July 2004.
 The album incorporated hip-hop and techno-experimentation music styles.

 In 2005, the band released the single "Xi Shua Shua," which was included on their fourth studio album, Hua Ji Wang Chao, also called Blooming Dynasty, released in July 2005.
 The album sold 200,000 copies within forty days of its release.
 Later that year, The Flowers appeared at China Central Television's Lantern Festival gala show.
 The group was nominated by the organizers of the Pepsi Music Chart Awards in China for Best Arrangement, Best Lyrics, Best Composer, and Best Rock 'n' Roll Band.
 These nominations were later revoked due to accusations of plagiarism.

 Hua Tian Xi Shi, the Flowers' fifth album, was released in October 2006.
 In 2007, The Flowers began work on their sixth studio album, Hua Ling Sheng Hui, or Flower Age Pageant, which was released on October 15, 2007, with "Qiong Kaixin" (or "Shiny Happiness") as its lead single.
 According to Zhang Wei, he aimed to incorporate traditional Chinese performances and cultures into the album.
 The same year, The Flowers received the award for Best Mainland Band at the China Music Awards.
 The Flowers were commissioned to write and perform a Mandarin version of the theme song of the Disney film High School Musical 2, which the group agreed to do.